 Major tourist attractions in Maine include whale watching and sightseeing along the Portland coast

 and crystal clear inland mountain lakes and streams (right).

-Get freshly acquainted with "the city by the sea" on board the amphibious Maine Duck Tour for a 1-hour grand tour of historical Portland as well as a plunge into Casco Bay!
+Get freshly acquainted with "the city by the sea" on board the amphibious Maine Duck Tour for a 1-hour grand tour of historical Portland along with a plunge into Casco Bay!

 For kids of all ages, head downtown to catch an afternoon of coastal whale watching.
 Or, for a more relaxing yet fun trip, make your way to

 the Portland Headlight Museum and Park (the state's oldest) located at

 Meanwhile, don't forget to pack a picnic lunch for dining al fresco beside spectacular ocean views at nearby Fort

 • Maine is home to over 75,000 moose, more than any other state.
 At Moosehead Lake there are three moose for every person.

 • Maine's lobster yield is 40 million pounds annually, nearly 90 percent of the nation's lobster supply.

 • Bar Harbor was so named due to the bar of sand and gravel, visible at low tide, that forms across the rear of the harbor.